-The challenge I did was super simple (other than the part where I was doing the push-ups).
+The challenge was super simple (besides the part where I was doing the push-ups).
 What I mean is that the challenge started out slowly and increased the number of daily push-ups by only 1.

-Challenges like this give you a win from the start because you don’t have to do all the things from the beginning.
+Challenges like this give you a win because you don’t have to do all the things from the beginning.